Ginger Beef Stir Fry

 - 2 cloves garlic, thinly sliced

-- 2-3 hot chiles, preferably red serranos, seeded, sliced
+- 2-3 hot chilis, preferably red serranos, seeded, sliced

 - 1-inch nob of ginger, peeled, cut lengthwise into matchstick shapes